Vogelmensch/scanner/paper/scanner-paper.typ

 = Achievements and Future work <future>

-We were able to show that the scanner-problem does not rely on heavy search for almost all inputs.
-By exploiting the chunk property, which all inputs possess, the search space is being reduced dramatically.
-Still, around $2 %$ of inputs require substantial time for searching.
+We identified the chunk property in the inputs of the scanner problem.
+We were able to show that the search space for $98 %$ of inputs can be reduced dramatically by exploiting this property.
+Especially the inputs featured in the original problem description do not rely on any search at all.
+This may justify the provocative title of this paper.

 The search algorithm we used is a simple exhaustive search.
 We put all work into reducing the search space such that exhaustive search has to be used as few times as possible.
 To further improve the performance for every possible input, future work may focus on finding more efficient search algorithms.
 One possibility that has been tried during our research is simulated annealing, a local search algorithm which is guaranteed to find the global optimum, given enough time.
 However, a thorough implementation was beyond the scope of this research project.